Neolamarckia cadamba: Symbolism

+Edgar Thurston wrote in 1909 that the Ediga's main goddess is Shri Renuka Yellamma.
+Yellamma, who moved into the dense forests, is often described as living in or blessing devotees from under the shade of sacred trees, notably the Kadamba tree.
+Hence, the Ediga community in India holds the Kadamba tree in the highest reverence.
+When an elder passes away, they are laid to rest under the Kadamba tree.
+The great Kadamba dynasty itself has deep roots connected to the Ediga community.
+The Edigas are also known as Halepaika — Hale means old and Paika means soldier.
+They served as ancient soldiers in the history of India.
+When a soldier died, they laid him to rest beneath their beloved Kadamba tree, for they worship the tree as God.
+The Ediga community holds a strong and ancient historical link to the Kadamba dynasty of Karnataka.

 The kadamba flower was the emblem of Athmallik State, one of the princely states of India during the period of the British Raj.

 The kadamba lends its name to the Kadamba Dynasty that ruled from Banavasi in what is now the state of Karnataka from 345 CE to 525 CE, as per Talagunda inscription of c.450 CE.
 The kadamba tree was considered a holy tree by the Kadamba dynasty.

 According to Hindu tradition the 27 nakshatras, constituting 12 Houses (Rasis) and nine planets, are specifically represented precisely by 27 trees —one for each star.
 The kadamba tree is said to represent Shatabhisha, roughly corresponding to Aquarii.